Where is Saint Joseph’s College?

 Yes.
 Students with diagnosed learning disabilities should contact the Accommodations Coordinator upon admission to the College.
 The coordinator will evaluate each case on an individual basis.
 The College offers a variety of services, as determined by submitted documentation and testing, to students with learning disabilities.

 Do you offer internships?

 Yes, we encourage students to participate in internships as a valuable learning tool.
 Students get a chance to practice what they’ve learned in the classroom and relate it to the real world.
 All types of businesses – including accounting firms, TV stations, schools, social services agencies and health care agencies – help our students get ready for the real world.

 What types of research are the faculty doing?

 Faculty research topics are too many to name all, but include bacterial response to environmental stresses, psychological factors affecting physical health, the cultural history of cosmetics, interactions between red tide algae and the rest of the marine food chain, comparative state income tax structures, mortality of juvenile clams in the Gulf of Maine, the effects of using technology in education, how to conduct online literature discussion groups for school-age children, cross-cultural business management styles, the theory of functions on geometric objects in three-dimensional space, and the cultural history of the 1960s and 1970s.

 What is your service learning program like?

 Students can earn academic credits by applying what they learn in the classroom to real-world service.
-Through service learning projects, students have volunteered at food pantries, mentored schoolchildren, worked with senior citizen health issues, helped Habitat for Humanity and tutored low-income students and immigrants in reading.
+Through community-based learning projects, students have volunteered at food pantries, mentored schoolchildren, worked with senior citizen health issues, helped Habitat for Humanity and tutored low-income students and immigrants in reading.
 In a recent academic year, more than 480 students participated in service learning projects at 40 community sites.

 What is the Honors program like?